ftntcorecse/fos-api-prom-exporter/README.md

 In order to know exactly what metrics you want to create, use **test/fetch_url.py**, and the FNDN FortiOS API Explorer online, to find new API endpoints and explore what data they return.
-Look for monitor URLs on FNDN that catch attention, and then explore those APIs if you can use the data into useful metrics.
+Look for monitor URLs on FNDN that catch attention, and then explore those APIs to see if you can turn the data into useful metrics.

 Once you have identified new KPIs to write, start with **init_prom_metrics()**.
 Ensure you include the prometheus labels such as host, and vdom or else you cannot differentiate them.